 Balayage and Highlights

-Balayage is a technique for highlights, but both traditional foiling methods and freehand like balayage have always been a color staple at Studio 39.
-Whether dramatic or natural, highlighting is a way to keep contrast and dimension in hair.
-We have signature formulas for brunettes and blondes and beautiful customized coppers and strawberry blondes for reds as well.
 Like all color, it’s about placement and formulation.
-You can build blonde over time or stay natural with lowlights added for dimension.
+With highlighting and balayage you can build blonde over time or stay natural by balancing with low lights added for dimension.
 Our color approach is rather evolved at Studio 39 and every color here is custom.
-Many salons may say that, but we have noticed over time our industry tends to either place women inside color trends that may not be right for them or hair is “under colored” with color formulas and techniques that are slightly antiquated and basic.
+Many salons say that, but we have noticed our industry tends to place women inside color trends that may not be right for them or hair is often “under colored” with formulas and techniques that are slightly antiquated and basic.
+Nobody wants basic hair.

 Highlighting Gray Hair